sakshat-bhattarai/Linq-Security-Compliance-Assessment/README.md

 - All deliverables are written in Markdown format for clarity and ease of review.
 - References and real-world examples have been included where applicable.
-- The responses are designed with scalability, automation, and cross-team collaboration in mind.